 Ice melting from Greenland and the Arctic glaciers has caused the Netherlands to rise by about 4 centimetres over the last century.
 This comes hardly as a surprise to Riccardo Riva, an assistant professor at the TU Delft Faculty of Civil Engineering and Geosciences.

 “This story is about water masses moving from one place to another.
 When ice melts in Greenland and moves to the sea”, Riva explains, “there’s less weight over the land, so Greenland comes up.
 But it isn’t just Greenland, the regions surrounding it also lift up.
 This is something that has been known for a long time.
 But such a slow and large-scale vertical land motion, as seen by GPS stations moving up or down, is something that we’ve been only able to measure for the last 20 years or so through satellite observations.”

-In a recent article in the Journal The Cryosphere, Riva and colleagues modelled how much of these vertical land motions, which happen globally, are caused by melting ice.
+In an article from 2017 in the journal The Cryosphere, Riva and colleagues modelled how much of these vertical land motions, which happen globally, are caused by melting ice.

 Newton’s law of universal gravitation is good news for the Netherlands